Ultimate Girl’s Guide to Yucatan Travel

-The Yucatan region in Mexico is one of the most geographically blessed regions I’ve seen anywhere in the world!
-From the towering beach resorts of Cancun, to the party town of Playa del Carmen, to riding in golf carts on Isla Mujeres & chilling with whale sharks on Isla Holbox, to swimming in secret cenotes & diving in Cozumel’s world-famous waters, to everyone’s new favorite boho retreat, Tulum ~ there’s something for everyone in the Yucatan.
+The Yucatan Peninsula in Mexico is one of the most geographically-blessed regions I’ve seen anywhere in the world!
+From the towering beach resorts of Cancun, to the party town of Playa del Carmen, to riding golf carts on Isla Mujeres & chilling with whale sharks on Isla Holbox, to swimming in secret cenotes & diving in Cozumel’s world-famous waters, to everyone’s new favorite boho retreat, Tulum ~ there’s something for everyone in the Yucatan.
 And it’s one of my favorite destinations for female travel.
 Find out why in this “Ultimate Girl’s Guide to Yucatan Travel!”

 Ultimate Girl's Guide to Yucatan Travel, Girl Who Travels the World

 Welcome to the “Ultimate Girl’s Guide to Yucatan Travel!”
-Photo taken at the Pink Sea; click on photo to find out how to get there!
+Click on the photo to find out where we are!

 What to Pack for the Yucatan